Rudolf Höss: Freikorps Fighting & Joining the Nazi Party

-Höss was released in July 1928 as part of a general amnesty and joined the Artaman League, an anti-urbanization movement, or back-to-the-land movement, that promoted a farm-based lifestyle.
-On 17 August 1929, he married Hedwig Hensel (3 March 1908 – 1989), whom he met in the Artaman League.
-Between 1930 and 1943 they had five children: two sons (Klaus and Hans-Rudolf) and three daughters (Heidetraut, Ingebrigitt, and Annegret).
-Heidetraut, Höss's eldest daughter, was born in 1932; Ingebrigitt was born on a farm in northern Germany in 1934; and Annegret, the youngest, was born in Auschwitz in November 1943."Hitler's Children", BBC documentary It was during this time that he became acquainted with Heinrich Himmler.
+Höss was released from prison in July 1928 as part of a general amnesty and joined the Artaman League, an anti-urbanization movement, or back-to-the-land movement, that promoted a farm-based lifestyle.
+On 17 August 1929, Höss married Hedwig Hensel (3 March 1908 – 15 September 1989), whom he met in the Artaman League.
+Between 1930 and 1943, they had five children: two sons (Klaus and Hans-Jürgen) and three daughters (Heidetraut, Inge-Brigitt, and Annegret).
+Klaus, Höss's eldest son, was born in 1930; Heidetraut, Höss's eldest daughter, was born in 1932; Inge-Brigitt was born on a farm in Pommern in 1933; Hans-Jürgen, Höss's younger son, was born in 1937; and Annegret, the youngest child, was born at Auschwitz in November 1943.

+During this time, Höss worked and lived at a farm in Sallentin, whose owner wanted to establish a horse stable, and his experience with horses from being in the cavalry in World War I gave him the necessary experience to do so.
+Höss would later join the cavalry squadron of the Schutzstaffel on 30 September 1933, and become a SS-Anwärter.
+Also during this time, Höss was noticed by Heinrich Himmler during an inspection of the SS in Stettin.
+They also were previously acquainted (according to Höss) from their Artaman League days, although other sources claim they knew each other from Höss's involvement in the Nazi party in the 1920s.